© Jose Rains

 Water Safety & Clarity

-Clear sparkling water that invites you in for a cooling dip. there are lifeguards on duty during the peak season and busy summer months.
+The gentle and lengthy incline to shallow, clear sparkling water is very safe and perfect for children, as well as having lifeguards on duty during the peak season and busy summer months.